 The day of the party the weather was perfect; Southern California actually had Florida style balmy weather.
 It was the ideal evening for a cruise.
 Once back in port we enjoyed more appetizers on the patio with our flamingo friends watching over us.
 Hot Havana in Miami wouldn’t be complete without Stone Crab Claws with a delicious Creamy Mustard Sauce.
 Rounding out the cocktail hour was Rum Marinated Pineapple (a new favorite of mine) and Papaya-Mango Salsa with Chips.

 Thanks to Pandora, the Cuban music provided the atmosphere as the cooks shimmied their way around the kitchen.
-Kyle assembled her Black Bean Salad with Avocado-Lime Dressing, Vince fired up the barbecue, Jurga put her finishing touches on the Arroz Azafran and I just danced, because what else does the hostess do when having 8 people for dinner?
+Kyle assembled her salad, Vince fired up the barbecue, Jurga put her finishing touches on the rice, and I just danced, because what else does the hostess do when having 8 people for dinner?

 Debbie, who was in charge of dessert, didn’t settle for making one 9-inch pie; instead she whipped up eight individual Key Lime Pies, all beautifully garnished and delicious!